makerdao/endgame-docs/tokenomics/subdao-tokenomics.md

 ## SubDAO Token Farming

-20% of the initial SubDAO token distribution is farmable by Dai holders.
+50% of the initial SubDAO token distribution is farmable by Dai holders.

-40% of the initial SubDAO token distriubtion is farmable by [EtherDai](etherdai.md) vault owners.

-40% of the initial SubDAO token distribution is farmable by MKR holders that are active in Maker Core governance.
+50% of the initial SubDAO token distribution is farmable by MKR holders that are active in Maker Core governance.

 ## SubDAO Token Burn